Pietro Musumeci

 A further conviction came in 1988, when he was also sentenced for slandering said investigation.
-Although acquitted on appeals, this sentence was upheld by the Italian Supreme Court in 1995.
+Although acquitted on appeal, the sentence was upheld by the Italian Supreme Court in 1995.

 A 1984 parliamentary inquiry indicated that irregularities at SISMI included the charge that Musumeci used the Camorra to negotiate the release of Ciro Cirillo, a Christian-democratic politician who was kidnapped by the Red Brigades.

 One of the members of Musumeci's office, colonel Camillo Guglielmi, was in the same street in which former Italian prime minister Aldo Moro was kidnapped, on 16 March 1978.